 Per-page charges for published articles in JAAVSO are waived for Members of the AAVSO.
-You may choose to become an Annual Member ($85) of the AAVSO in lieu of the per-page charge.
-Publication of unsolicited manuscripts in JAAVSO requires a page charge of US$100/page for the final printed manuscript.
+You may choose to become an Annual Member ($85 plus $10 new member fee) of the AAVSO in lieu of the per-page charge.
+Publication of unsolicited manuscripts in JAAVSO requires a page charge of $100 USD/page for the final printed manuscript.
 Page charge waivers may be provided under certain circumstances.

 The Journal of the AAVSO is a scholarly journal devoted to variable star science and related fields.
 We adhere to common standards of science and scholarship, and expect that our authors do the same.
 All results presented must be as accurate as possible, and free of known error and misstatements.
 All work must be correctly attributed, and all individuals making a significant contribution to the work presented should be explicitly credited with their contribution either via co-authorship or via appropriate citation and acknowledgement.
 All work, including both research results and text and figures, must be original, the creation of the authors of the article, and free of plagiarism either deliberate or accidental.